Monday, December 29, 2025

 The Mighty DC-8s at retirement.
 Roswell, NM.

-Wasting time online the other day, I got sucked down a wormhole of aircraft boneyards.
+Wasting time online the other day, I got sucked down a rabbit hole of aircraft boneyards.
 As an airplane ends its time of usefulness, it is typically flown to the desert where it might be mothballed for a period of time, slated for possible reactivation.
-Eventually, when it becomes clear (or the decision is in any case made) that a particular jet's flying days are done, the airplane will become a parts mule, cannibalized to keep similar machines of the fleet going, and / or it eventually gets chewed up into a pile of raw materials to be melted down and made into something else.
+Eventually, when it becomes clear (or the decision is in any case made) that a particular jet's flying days are done, the airplane may become a parts mule, cannibalized to keep similar machines of the fleet going, and / or it eventually gets chewed up into a pile of raw materials to be melted down and made into something else.

 Unlike your old car, which likely will make its way to a junkyard by a flatbed truck, virtually every airplane that goes to the boneyard is flown there.
 A final flight.
-When it makes its final trip it is fully functional and could presumably be called back into active service the very next day.
-Someone has deemed it to be used up, but in many cases there is no hard and fast line for an airplane between a utile existence and a death sentence.
+When it makes that final trip it is fully functional and could presumably be called back into active service the very next day.
+Some process has determined it to be used up, but in many cases there is no hard and fast line for an airplane between a utile existence and a death sentence.
 Some kind of spreadsheet is used and a line is crossed.
 Such a momentous thing--the end of a very expensive piece of equipment--that in fact is arbitrary and inscrutable.
 An olympic runner sprinting a four minute mile to the gallows.
 That is something maybe unique to this industry.

 Like the equipment, so too the people.